hotosm/osm-rawdata/docs/overture.md

 ## Schema

 There are two versions of the file schema.
-The original schemawas had less columns in it, and each data type had a schema oriented towards that data type.
+The original schemas had less columns in it, and each data type had a schema oriented towards that data type.
 The new schema (Oct 2023) is larger, but all the data types are supported in the same schema.